tahull/tahull.github.io/_posts/projects/pic/2017-04-12-spinning-pov-display.md

 `Time of one rotation in ms = 60000/RPM`

-Or if using a millisecond counter we can easily know how long one rotation takes, then its just a matter of determining how long one degree is.
+Or if using a millisecond counter we can know how long one rotation takes, then its just a matter of determining how long one degree is.
 In terms of micro seconds:

 `Time of one degree = (1000us/ms) * (time of one rotation in ms) / (360 degree)`